- Search The Registry

-William Montague Cobb was born in Washington D.C.
-Cobb grew up pondering the question of race, which ultimately led him to his studies of anthropology.
-He graduated from Dunbar High School and continued his studies at Amherst College where he studied a wide variety of subjects and graduated with a Bachelor of Arts degree.
+William Montague Cobb was born in Washington, D.C.
+Cobb grew up pondering the question of race, which ultimately led him to his anthropology studies.
+He graduated from Dunbar High School and continued his studies at Amherst College, where he studied various subjects and graduated with a Bachelor of Arts degree.
 After Amherst, Cobb researched embryology at the Woods Hole Marine Biology Laboratory in Massachusetts.
-Cobb next attended Howard University Medical School, where he earned a Masters Degree in 1929.
+Cobb next attended Howard University Medical School, earning a Master's Degree in 1929.

-He served as the Chairman of the Anthropology Section of the American Association for Advancement of Science and was the first African American President of the American Association of Physical Anthropologists.
-However, Cobb was not only a famous physical anthropologist because of his race, but also because of the great contributions he made to the field of anthropology.
-He also chronicled the history of African Americans in medicine.
+He served as the Chairman of the Anthropology Section of the American Association for Advancement of Science and was the first Black President of the American Association of Physical Anthropologists.
+However, Cobb was not only a famous physical anthropologist because of his race but also because of the great contributions he made to the field of anthropology.
+He also chronicled the history of Blacks in medicine.
 Dr. Cobb served on the Executive Committee of the White House Conference on Health in 1965.
 In 1978 he received the U.S. Navy Distinguished Public Service Award and was the 1980 recipient of the Henry Gray Award, the highest honor bestowed by the American Association of Anatomists.

 His publications established him as a functional anatomist.
 Cobb also made significant contributions to the issue of race in athletics, where he claimed race was insignificant to athletics.
 He also profiled the biology and demography of the African American race during the 1930s.